1afa/sambadav/README.md

   not start with `SERVER_BASEDIR`, `server.php` appends it during the setup of the SabreDAV server.

+- `SMBCLIENT_EXTRA_OPTS` is an optional string containing extra arguments to pass to `smbclient`.
+For example, you can specify a nonstandard port by adding `--port 6789`.
+The option string is pasted verbatim and unescaped at the end of the `smbclient` invocation.

 - `ANONYMOUS_ONLY` allows _only_ anonymous logins, and consequently bypasses
   the whole basic authentication logic, because credentials are no longer necessary.
 This setting is for people who allow guest access to their shares.